 - Ability to maintain one's composure under stress

 Can I pursue forensic psychology as an undergraduate major?

 I get a lot of queries from high school students who have searched high and low for forensic psychology undergraduate programs and come up empty.
 That is because forensic psychology is not an undergraduate degree (as far as I know).
 The forensic psychology specialization process begins much later – in graduate school or beyond.

 High school students interested in forensic psychology may choose to major in psychology in college.
 However, even this is not a requirement.
 (I myself majored in journalism and worked in that field for years before attending graduate school in psychology.
 I didn't take a single psychology course in college.)

 Forensic psychology is a postdoctoral specialization.
 That means that a student first obtains a doctoral degree (Ph.D. or Psy.D.) in clinical psychology, and then pursues a postdoctoral specialization in forensics.

 Must I earn a doctoral degree to become a forensic psychologist?

-With the meteoric rise in popularity of forensic psychology, for-profit educational institutions are rushing to cash in.
+With the meteoric rise in the popularity of forensic psychology, for-profit educational institutions are rushing to cash in.
 Distance learning options have sprouted up like mushrooms after a heavy rain.
 Terminal master's programs are an increasingly popular option – requiring only one or two years of postgraduate education in lieu of the traditional four or more.